ibericode/mailchimp-top-bar/readme.txt

 = MailChimp Top Bar, at a glance.. =

-MailChimp Top Bar adds a simple yet beautiful and customizable opt-in bar to the top of your WordPress site.
+MailChimp Top Bar adds a simple yet beautiful and customizable opt-in bar to the top or bottom of your WordPress site.

 Using this bar, people can subscribe to any MailChimp list of your choice.

 - A real conversion booster.
 - Unobtrusive, visitors can dismiss the bar.
 - Easy to install & configure, just select a MailChimp list and you're good to.
-- Customizable, you can edit the top bar text and colors from the plugin settings.
+- Customizable, you can edit the bar text and colors from the plugin settings.
+- The bar can be at the top or bottom of the visitor's screen
 - Lightweight, this plugin aims to do one thing, and does it well.

 = Development of MailChimp Top Bar =